To our 13,000 residents: downtown is ready.

 2) We’re distributing DOWNTOWN SAFE + STRONG window clings for your storefronts.

-3) We're launching an economic boost program exclusively for downtown businesses - and invite you to be a part of it! (see below - don't miss out!)
+3) We launched "DOWNTOWN DOLLARS," economic recovery e-gift card program exclusively for downtown businesses - and invite you to be a part of it!
+CLICK HERE to learn more and to purchase.

 WHAT DOWNTOWN BUSINESSES CAN DO